cometbft/cometbft/docs/references/architecture/adr-113-mempool-lanes.md

 defaultLane Lane
 sortedLanes []Lane // Lanes sorted by priority
 ```
-The auxiliary fields `txsMap` and `txLanes` are for direct access to the mempool entries and the
+The auxiliary fields `txsMap` and `txLanes` are, respectively, for direct access to the mempool
-lane of a given transaction, respectively.
+entries, and for direct access to the lane of a given transaction.

 If the application does not implement lanes (that is, it responds with empty values in
 `InfoResponse`), then `defaultLane` will be set to 1, and `lanes` will have only one entry for the
 default lane.

-`CListMempool` also contains the cache, which is independent of the lanes, so we do not need to be
+`CListMempool` also contains the cache, which is independent of the lanes, so we do not need to
-modified.
+modify it.

 ### Configuration

 For an MVP, all lanes can share the same mempool configuration.
 In particular, all lanes will be
 capped by the total mempool capacities as currently defined in the configuration.
-Namely, these are
+Namely, these are:
-`Size`, the total number of transactions allowed in the mempool, and `MaxTxsBytes`, the maximum
+- `Size`, the total number of transactions allowed in the mempool,
+- `MaxTxsBytes`, the maximum total number of bytes of the mempool,
-total number of bytes. `MaxTxBytes`, the maximum size in bytes of a single transaction accepted into
+- `MaxTxBytes`, the maximum size in bytes of a single transaction accepted into the mempool.

+The total size of the mempool is now the sum of the sizes of all lanes.

-the mempool, will also continue to apply to each lane.
-Additionally, the `Recheck` and `Broadcast`
-flags will apply to all lanes or to none.
+Additionally, the `Recheck` and `Broadcast` flags will apply to all lanes or to none.

-### Adding a transaction to the mempool
+### Adding transactions to the mempool

 When validating a transaction received for the first time with `CheckTx`, the application will
 optionally return its lane in the response.